raviqqe/doc/pen-lang/announcing-pen-v0-4.md

 ## Conclusion

 We've hit the great v0.4 milestone of Pen.
+New language syntax, standard packages, other functionalities

 Thank you for reading this article!
 And if you are interested in [Pen][pen], please [install](https://pen-lang/introduction/install.html), try it out, and give some feedback!